Enez: Attractions

 Enez was the site of a Byzantine Church of Hagia Sophia built in the 12th century (although some sources suggest the sixth century) but converted into a mosque during the reign of Sultan Mehmed II.
 The mosque was repaired several times in the 18th century but was left in ruins after an earthquake in 1965.
 Work began on a new restoration in 2016 and the mosque reopened for worship in 2021.

 The mosque stands inside the remains of Enez Castle (Turkish: Enez Kalesi) which probably dates back to the reign of the Byzantine Emperor Justinian I and was probably built as a defence against raids from the Balkans.

 The Has Yunus Bey Türbesi is a historic mosque and graveyard 300 m south of the castle which started life as a Byzantine chapel.
 Has Yunus Bey was the commander who captured Enez for the Ottomans and who was buried here.

 The only historic monument in the resort area of Enez is the Sahil KervansarayI, the shell of an Ottoman caravanserai, which might have functioned as a customs office.
 It's believed to date back to the 16th century, when it probably stood on the coastline, now 500 m away.
 Local accounts suggest that it served a military function during the First World War, and it's therefore known as the İngiliz Kışlası ("English barracks").

+The Kral Kızı Bazilikası is a ruined basilica on the western slope of the Taşaltı Lake, south-east of Enez, with its oldest layer dating back to the Roman period and its latest to the 12th century.